grvmishra788/OOD_NLP/README.md

 retrain represents if we want to retrain the model \
 debug represents if we want to print verbose information during training \
 output_folder represents the output path where we want to save the outputs

+Once you run the code, the generated outputs can be seen on the console as well as can be found in `outputs/results` folder (or the `results` folder inside your specified output_folder).